neoxic/lua-mongo/README.md

 _lua-mongo_ is a binding of the MongoDB C Driver (http://mongoc.org) for Lua.

-Please note that _lua-mongo_ is in beta which means that its API is likely to change between versions.
+Please note that _lua-mongo_ is in development beta which means that its API is likely to change between versions.

 ## Building and installation with CMake